horchi/linux-homectld/README.md

 # Building and installing by source

 ## Preliminary
-Update your package data:`sudo apt update`and your installation:`sudo apt dist-upgrade` Perform all the following steps as root user!
+Update your package data: `sudo apt update`and your installation: `sudo apt dist-upgrade`.
+Perform all the following steps as root user!
 Either by getting root or by prefix each command with sudo.

 ## Installation of the MySQL Database